6 min read

 3. Contact a Radon Testing Specialist

-When it comes to detecting radon concentration levels in your home, there are two main methods to determine if your home contains elevated levels of radon gas.
+When it comes to detecting radon concentration levels in your living space, there are two common testing methods to determine if your home contains elevated levels of radon gas and is a health risk being there.

 Passive Radon Testing

-One way to test your home for radon is a "passive" device such as an activated charcoal test kit.
-The test kit will stay in the lowest level of your home for a minimum of 48 hours collecting the atoms and alpha particles from the radon.
-It will then be sent to a radon testing laboratory where the radon particles will be counted to give you your results.
+One way to test radon levels at home is a "passive" type of device such as an activated charcoal test kit.
+This radon test kit will stay in the lowest level of your home for a minimum of 48 hours collecting the atoms and alpha particles from the radon.
+It will then be sent to a radon testing laboratory for analysis, where the radon particles will be counted to give you results of the indoor radon levels in your home and determine if your living space is at a safe level, which means no radon levels.

 Active Radon Testing

-Another form of radon testing is with the used of an "active" device called a continuous radon Types of Radon Testingmonitor.
+Another form of radon testing is with the used of an "active" device called a continuous radon monitor.
+Continuous radon monitors measures levels of radon gas in the air over time.
 These devices are for professional use only used by licensed radon testing specialists.
 These tests are also short-term, meaning they stay in the home for a minimum 48 hours collecting data.

 Many people prefer to contact a licensed specialist to conduct the radon testing in their home because they do not have to worry about following directions, mailing the test to the lab, and then waiting on results.
 Once the 48 hours of data is collected with the monitoring system, the specialist will be able to tell you immediately what the radon concentration levels are in your home.